 The Concentration Guides (CG's) for airborne radioactivity appear in Reference 1.
-They were derived from dose standards which require that no individual in the general population will be exposed to greater than 500 mrem in one year and that the average dose to a population of suitable size shall not exceed 170 mrem annually from project operations.
+They were derived from dose standards which require that no individual in the general population will be exposed to greater than 500 mrem in one year.

 Airborne radioactivity produced as the result of operations is short-lived, i.e., the half-lives range from 2 minutes to 1.8 hours and are in gaseous (not particulate) form.
 These isotopes include the following: